HashanEranga/data-science-fundamentals-outliers/README.md

   distribution of attribute values in the input data.

 ## Outliers in input data can skew mislead the training process of machine leaning algorithms.

+# Types of outliers

+	Univariate Outliers
+	Univariate Outliers are the points which are beyond the normal values in a single variable.
+	Bivariate Outliers
+	Bivariate Outliers are the points which lie far from the expected values when two variables are plotted each other.